renetik/renetik-ios-framework/README.md

 ## Hire me ! or check out [Renetik Instruments](https://renetik.com)

 ## License
-Renetik Core is available under the MIT license.
+Renetik iOS Framework is available under the MIT license.
 See the LICENSE file for more info.